jiangkun1994/MasterThesis/NLP.md

     - The ranking model's purpose is to rank, i.e. produce a permutation of items in new, unseen lists in a way which is "similar" to rankings in the training data in some sense.
     - Training data consists of queries and documents matching them together with relevance degree of each match.
 Training data is used by a learning algorithm to produce a ranking model which computes the relevance of documents for actual queries.
     - Typically, users expect a search query to complete in a short time (such as a few hundred milliseconds for web search), which makes it impossible to evaluate a complex ranking model on each document in the corpus, and so a two-phase scheme is used.[5]
 First, a small number of potentially relevant documents are identified using simpler retrieval models which permit fast query evaluation, such as the vector space model, boolean model, weighted AND,[6] or BM25.
 This phase is called top-k document retrieval and many heuristics were proposed in the literature to accelerate it, such as using a document's static quality score and tiered indexes.[7]
 In the second phase, a more accurate but computationally expensive machine-learned model is used to re-rank these documents.
+- **Index in IR**: Inverted index consists of indexing terms and indexing documents.
+The terms can be different forms, such as a single word or continuous two words.
+Also, indexing documents can be different granularities, such as section, paragraph or even sentence.
+In addition, indexing documents can be accompanied with some other useful information, such as term frequency.

+### Hyperparameter Optimization
+- In machine learning, hyperparameter optimization or tuning is the problem of choosing a set of optimal hyperparameters for a learning algorithm.
+A hyperparameter is a parameter whose value is used to control the learning process.
+By contrast, the values of other parameters (typically node weights) are learned.
+- Grid search: The traditional way of performing hyperparameter optimization has been grid search, or a parameter sweep, which is simply an exhaustive searching through a manually specified subset of the hyperparameter space of a learning algorithm.
+A grid search algorithm must be guided by some performance metric, typically measured by cross-validation on the training set[3] or evaluation on a held-out validation set.
+Since the parameter space of a machine learner may include real-valued or unbounded value spaces for certain parameters, manually set bounds and discretization may be necessary before applying grid search.
+- Random search: Random Search replaces the exhaustive enumeration of all combinations by selecting them randomly.
+This can be simply applied to the discrete setting described above, but also generalizes to continuous and mixed spaces.
+- Bayesian optimization
+- Gradient-based optimization
+- Evolutionary optimization
+- Population-based